 As previously mentioned in the approach section, the hypothesis of this study (H1) states that changes in the prevalence of cryptococcosis will be influenced by changes in the epidemiological trends for cryptococcosis in Swaziland (Eswatini).
 The reason for this hypothesis is because prevalence is typically affected by several factors such as the incidence, mortality, recovery, immigration, reoccurrence, prevention, risk factors, duration, and survival rate (Arnold et al. 2020, Noordzij et al. 2010).
 Take for instance, if the prevalence of cryptococcosis were to increase in Swaziland (Eswatini) overtime, it could be due to epidemiological trends and changes in several factors such as increased incidence, reduced mortality and/or reduced recovery etc. (P1).
-Likewise, if the prevalence of cryptococcosis were to decrease overtime, it could be as a result of reduced incidence, increased mortality, increased recovery and/or changes in several other factors that can affect prevalence (P2).
-If there are no changes or a combination of opposing changes in the factors that affect prevalence (P3).
+Likewise, if the prevalence of cryptococcosis were to changes in several other factors that can affect prevalence (P2).
+If there are no changes in the prevalence of cryptococcosis overtime, then it could be due to lack of changes or a combination of opposing changes in the factors that affect prevalence (P3).